 - Engage in codependent behaviors: Co-dependence is the idea that two individuals lose their own identities, values, belief systems, feelings, thoughts, etc. due to the unhealthy fusion of two individuals in a relationship.
 Co-dependency (in a marriage or dating relationship) may come across to others as “sweet,” “romantic,” or even “charming” until the truth comes out.
 In families, co-dependency can come across as “closeness” or “supportive.”
 When co-dependence develops, the individual with BPD is likely to control and manipulate or feel vulnerable if the relationship does not work out.
 If you begin to feel as if the person with BPD is “suffocating” you or making you feel responsible for how they ultimately feel, clarify the boundaries of the relationship and then empathize with them.
 It is my belief that a lot of individuals with BPD struggle with feelings of abandonment and will do almost anything to decrease these feelings and codependence may be their first attempt.

-- Be pulled in my fears of abandonment: I once counseled a young lady who exhibited every single symptom of BPD but was way too young to be diagnosed at the time.
+- Be pulled in by unsubstantiated fears of abandonment: I once counseled a young lady who exhibited every single symptom of BPD but was way too young to be diagnosed at the time.
 When she became a teenager she started dating a lot of guys.
 In almost every relationship, she ended up losing the guy because she pushed them away with her desperate attempts to avoid the anxiety and negative thought patterns that would arise every time the guy would temporarily leave her.
 Most individuals with BPD have an intolerance of aloneness, loneliness, or even being alone.
 The more you give in to irrational fears, the more the other person will feel you are validating them or making them feel there is some truth to how they feel.
 You can comfort the person or reassure them without enabling or confirming their fears.